android/ndk-samples/hello-libs/README.md

 Hello-Libs is an Android sample that demos native lib management in Android Studio.

 This sample uses the new [Gradle Experimental Android plugin](http://tools.android.com/tech-docs/new-build-system/gradle-experimental) with external lib support:
-*    How to build JUST an native shared library[for distribution]
+*    Build JUST an native shared library[for distribution]
-*    How to use 3rd party shared library / Static library
+*    Use 3rd party shared library / Static library

 The key points are:
 *    Inform Android Studio where lib/header is
-*    Add lib dependencies to application
+*    Add lib dependency to application
-Details are inside build.gradle file for each project
+Details are inside projects' build.gradle files

-Sample Contents:
+Sample contents:
 *    Create 2 shared libs
 *    Copy builts libs into distribution directory
-*    Create one application to use libs from distribution directory
+*    Create one application to use libs from the given distribution directory

 Pre-requisites
 --------------
-- Android Studio 1.3+ with [NDK](https://developer.android.com/ndk/) bundle.
+- Android Studio 2.0+ with [NDK](https://developer.android.com/ndk/) bundle.

 Getting Started
 ---------------